 Whatever moment you choose, it’s good form to discuss giving as an act of worship and pray over people’s offerings.
 Ultimately, only you can decide the best moment for tithes and offerings for your church and service flow!

-How Should You Talk About Tithes and Offering in Church Service?
+How Should You Talk About Tithes and Offerings in Church Service?

 We know of some churches that don’t mention an opportunity to give from the stage or pulpit.
 Some will simply pass buckets at a designated time in service (although we know most people are giving online rather than in person, this can still serve as a physical reminder).